angelaolovson/Tamapotchi/README.md

 # Tamapotchi - growing plants
 Grow a flower from a pot.
 Keep it growing until level 10 to bloom by watering properly, making sure it has enough sunlight, keeping bugs away, and feeding it plant food sometimes.
-Any overdo will keep the plant.
+Any overdo will kill the plant.

 [TAMAPOTCHI](https://angelaolovson.github.io/Tamapotchi/)